About the Now & Up Project

 We often start movements based on intricate, ingenious, but deeply flawed interpretations of so-called ‘foundational’ ideas that we rarely question.

-But we learn from new and better information.
+But we learn, over time, from new and better information.

 Our greatest strength as a species is our ability to communicate ideas with one another and to mimic.